barryclark/jekyll-now/_posts/2020-08-22-uhf-rfid-antennas6.md

 For the matching network I picked up the design from the Xuefeng Zhao's paper, which is a Wilkinson power divider, with one output delayed by 90º, then followed by delay lines of 180º in each branch, as in the following construction:

+{:refdef: style="text-align: center;"}
 ![](/images/feeding_nw.png)
+{: refdef}

 Combining this matching network with the antenna results we can finally have a glimpse at the expected impedance operating frequency, given by the S parameters at the single port input at the entrance of the Wilkinson power divider.
 Here it is:

+{:refdef: style="text-align: center;"}
 ![](/images/spara.png)
+{: refdef}

 To actually find the whole covered band, we have to look from 500 to 1300 MHz, to discover the impedance bandwidth of this antenna is between 700 and 1100 MHz.
 Plus, the radiation results for the combination of the matching network with the antenna elements are also very good.
 The axial ratio is below 3 dB (circularly polarized) through 820 to 980 MHz (more than necessary) as well as the efficiencies ranging above 95% for the whole spectrum.
 Here's the plot:

+{:refdef: style="text-align: center;"}
 ![](/images/radiation_w_freq_quad.png)
+{: refdef}

-owever, the truth is that these results are based on a simulation of ideal transmission lines with a perfect transition to the feeding points of the antenna.
+However, the truth is that these results are based on a simulation of ideal transmission lines with a perfect transition to the feeding points of the antenna.
 This efficiency results are only from the antenna radiation and don't take into account the loss effect of the feeding network.
 For that, the feeding network 3D EM model should be simulated and integrated with the antenna.
 Nevertheless, these results give a pretty good indication that we're in the right track, and prove all the advantage points I referred at the beginning of this post.
 The two downsides of this antenna topology versus the air core microstrip patch I've shown in previous posts, are the lower gain and the more complex implementation.

 The smaller gain is a direct consequence of the reduced size of the antenna.
 We're trading size for gain, that's an essential rule in antenna design, you always sacrifice on gain to achieve smaller package antennas, with some exceptions for more complex techniques with metamaterials and such...

+{:refdef: style="text-align: center;"}
 ![](/images/going.gif)
+{: refdef}

 ...but that's a story for another time!